Prathm4/Water_Potablity/README.md

 # Water_Potability

 Potable water is defined as water that is suitable for human consumption (i.e., water that can be used for drinking or cooking).
 The term implies that the water is drinkable as well as safe.
+Here we our predicting the water potability i.e Water is Good for human resources or not potable.

 ## Demo app